 We’re a founding member of the Net Zero Initiative, which sets out a vision of a carbon-free world with other large organisations.

-As part of our Engage 2025 strategy, we’re also focused on achieving net zero carbon emissions by 2040 through an ambitious action plan.
+We’re also focused on achieving net zero carbon emissions by 2040 through an ambitious action plan.

 We have reduced our CO2 emissions by 64.2% per customer use since 2016.
 And we are committed to being net zero carbon by 2040.
 In order to move forward together around this objective, we invite you to discover how you too can help us to achieve it, but we also share all our actions with you.